-Children absorb close to 90 percent of everything they learn through their eyes.
+Children absorb close to 90% of everything they learn through their eyes.
 Consequently, the early detection of potential vision problems is critical.
 As with any health issue, the same rule applies here: the earlier the problem is detected, the more rapid and effective its treatment will be.
 Below, we have provided an overview of the most common vision problems:

-The child easily recognises objects off in the distance, however, it takes great effort for it to see things that are up close.
+The child easily recognizes objects off in the distance, however, it takes great effort for it to see things that are up close.
 This will quickly lead to too much stress for the brain, which causes headaches, reddening of the eyes, inability to concentrate, restlessness and rapid exhaustion when the child reads or writes.
-Important note: most babies and toddlers are far-sighted and this condition does improve over the course of the first few years of a child’s life.
+Important note: Most babies and toddlers are far-sighted and this condition does improve over the course of the first few years of a child’s life.

-The retina bundles light rays that penetrate the eye from the distance because the eye is too long or the refraction power of the eye’s lens is too high.
+The retina bundles light rays that penetrate the eye from the distance because the eye is too long or the refractive power of the eye’s lens is too high.
 Children who are affected by this condition are consequently very actively engaged with everything that is up close.
 However, they have problems seeing images on TV, a ball when playing a game or writing on the school blackboard.
 These children tend to squint or blink a lot as they try to compensate for the vision problem or to see objects off in the distance more clearly.

 This vision problem is also described as an irregular curvature of the cornea.
-Irregularly shaped cornea radiuses cause the vision to be blurry and distorted.
+Irregularly shaped cornea radii cause the vision to be blurry and distorted.
 Depending on the severity of the irregular curvature, the child will see objects with linear transmissions that are more or less distorted.

-In plain English, we call people who cannot focus both eyes on one target simultaneously cross-eyed .
+In plain English, we call people who cannot focus both eyes on one target simultaneously cross-eyed.
 Experts refer to this condition as strabismus.
-About five percent of all humans suffer from this unique form of a visual problem that does not cause any pain whatsoever.
+About 5% of all humans suffer from this unique form of a visual problem that does not cause any pain whatsoever.
 As a rule, just one of the eyes is affected.
 Its focus is misdirected to the inside, the outside, the top or the bottom.
 In other words, it zooms in on a fixed point that is not congruent with that of the eye’s sharpest vision, but focused on a different location on the retina.
 The consequence: two different images are generated in the brain – a sharp one and a blurry one.
 To facilitate its own job, the brain learns to suppress the image it finds unacceptable.
-Henceforth, the child favours its properly working eye to be able to see.
-The neglected eye is unable to fully develop its vision acuity – which is why it is referred to as the “lazy eye.”
+Henceforth, the child favors its properly working eye to be able to see.
+The neglected eye is unable to fully develop its visual acuity – which is why it is referred to as a “lazy eye.”
 Over time, its vision declines further.
 If a severe strabismus is not treated, an actually healthy eye may develop a vision problem.
 The resulting condition is called amblyopia – a lifelong dysfunction that has other consequences as well.
-A child who depends on using just one eye is unable to develop a spatial sense of vision and will also fall behind in terms of the development of its motor skills.
+A child who depends on using just one eye is unable to develop a sense of spatial vision and will also fall behind in terms of the development of its motor skills.
 As an adult, a person who suffers from this condition may encounter significant problems, for instance when driving a car.
 The good news: if the condition is detected prior to the 10th to 12th month, amblyopia can be treated quickly and effectively.
 After the child is a year old, the restorative process takes longer.

 Children’s glasses provide protection